AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * The built-in repository (Apache Jackrabbit Oak) is updated to version 1.10.8.

+* You can now sync selective content subtrees to *Dynamic Media - Scene7 mode* instead of all available at `content/dam`.

+* Form data model integration with SOAP web service now supports choice groups or attributes on elements.

+* SOAP input or output and complex data structures now support Dynamic Group Substitution.

 For complete list of features, key highlights, key features introduced in previous AEM 6.5 service packs, see [What's new in Adobe Experience Manager 6.5 Service Pack 4](new-features-latest-service-pack.md).

 ### Sites {#sites-fixes}